Gear Review: Jackson Nirvana

 Here are some key points about this boat:

 1. It's incredibly fast.
-Being in a fast boat has never mattered much to me but now I get it.
-The speed helps make aggressive moves through rapids as well as get through the rapids faster.
+Paddling a fast boat has never mattered much to me but now I get it.
+It was really nice to easily make aggressive moves in rapids.

 2. The tail is very stable.
-I assumed that the flat tail would catch edges but after paddling it for a couple days it hasn't caught an edge once.
+I assumed that the flat tail would catch edges but after paddling it for a couple days I haven't caught an edge once.

 3. The bow quickly resurfaces.
 This is a really nice feature in case you miss your boof or if you can't boof.

 4. It's incredibly easy to roll.
 I've been paddling the Mamba and Burn for the past few years and my roll in these boats feels forced.
-In the Nirvana my roll feels natural.
+In the Nirvana my roll feels natural again.

 5. The boat is very maneuverable.
-I paddled the Large Newmad for a while and struggled with how difficult it was to change it's lines mid-rapid.
-Even though the Nirvana is a longer race boat it is quite nimble.
+I paddled the Large Newmad for a while and struggled with how difficult it was to change lines mid-rapid.
+Even though the Nirvana is a longer boat it's surprisingly nimble.

 6. It's fun.
 This one is difficult to explain.
-I simply enjoy paddling this boat more than other boats.
-The stability and speed make this boat really fun to paddle.
+I simply enjoy paddling this boat more than other boats I've been paddling lately.